n-raymond/OSM-PathFinder/README.md

 ####Itinerary Settings :

 ######Set the vehicule :
-By setting the vehicule, OSM-PathFinder will compute the itinerary for the choosen vehicule.
+By setting the vehicule, OSM-PathFinder will compute the itinerary for the circulating form you have chosen.
 You can use :
  - `--motorized` or `-m` for a motorized vehicule (car / motocycle) itinerary. _(default)_
  - `--bicycle` or `-b` for a bicycle itinerary.